toji/webgpu-gltf-case-study/index.md

 ### Handling missing attributes

-Not quite, as it turns out, because while the above change works great for models that include texture coordinates (which, to be fair, is a very common thing) we've no introduced errors for models that have none, such as the "buggy" model.
-If you try to load it now you'll see something like the following:
+Not quite, as it turns out.
+While the above change works great for models that include texture coordinates (which, to be fair, is a very common thing) we've now introduced errors for models that have none, such as the "buggy" model.
+If you tried to load it with only those changes in place you'd see something like the following:

 ```
 Pipeline vertex stage uses vertex buffers not in the vertex state